Al1

-Al1 (pronounce as Alone) is the fourth extended play by South Korean boy group Seventeen.
+Al1 (pronounced Alone) is the fourth extended play by South Korean boy group Seventeen.
 It was released on May 22, 2017, by Pledis Entertainment.
 The album contains eight tracks, including the lead single "Don't Wanna Cry".

 Background and release

 On May 11, 2017, Pledis Entertainment released a video teaser on Seventeen's Instagram page in preparation for Al1.
 The video features member Vernon wandering around a deserted road with a compass in his hand.
 Over the next five days, twelve similar trailers, one for each member, were released on Seventeen's social media accounts.
-On May 16, 2017, they revealed the concept photos and track list of the mini-album on their Twitter and Instagram pages.
-In addition, they released the highlight medley and details of the album packaging, which consisted of a photobook, 2 posters, a photocard, a postcard and a sticker.
-On May 20, 2017, Seventeen released the first teaser for the title track, "Don't Wanna Cry", on their YouTube channel.
+While revealing teasers, Seventeen announced the tour that would accompany the album titled 'Diamond Edge', due to start in July.

+On May 17, they revealed the tracklist for the album.

 Promotions

 On May 26, 2017, Seventeen made their comeback on MBC's Show!
 Music Core music program.
-This followed by promotions on SBS MTV's The Show, MBC Music's Show Champion, Mnet's M Countdown & KBS's Music Bank, with Seventeen collecting six wins in total.
+This was followed by promotions on SBS MTV's The Show, MBC Music's Show Champion, Mnet's M Countdown and KBS's Music Bank, with Seventeen collecting six wins in total for their lead single "Don't Wanna Cry".

+Commercial performance

+After a month of its release, Al1 sold over 250,000 copies and topped both the weekly Gaon Album Chart for the chart issued on May 27, 2017, and the monthly chart recorded for May.
+The album also debuted and peaked at number two on the World Albums chart for the week ending on May 25, having sold 2,000 units in the United States.
+The album peaked at number three on Japan's Oricon Albums Chart, the group's highest entry until then.